hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ## Security Audit
 After this proposal is accepted we will invite security team to define the necessary steps for auditing the code.

-## Implementation and Delivery Plan
+## Implementation and Delivery Plan by stages

-1. Stage 1
+**Stage 1**
 * Preconditions:
   * hedera-cryptography repository.
   * Gradle multilanguage module with rust compilation plugin.
   * CI/CD pipelines for building artifacts in hedera-cryptography.
-   * Define Test plan.
+* Define the Test plan.
-   * Define security plan.
+* Define a security plan.
 * Implementation of native-support library.
 * Implementation of Pairings API using JNI, arkworks, and alt-bn1238.
 * Execute Test Plan and validation.
 * Execute Security Audits.
 * Implementation of EC-key utility.

-2. Stage 2
+**Stage 2**
 * Preconditions:
   * CI/CD pipelines to reference built artifacts in hedera-cryptography from hedera-services.
   * Implementation of the public interface for the TSS library.
-   * Enable a mock implementation for the TSS library, so it can be used on the platform side?
+* Enable a mock implementation for the TSS library on the platform side?
-   * Implementation TSS library.
+* Implementation of TSS library.
 * Execute Test Plan and validation.
 * Execute Security Audits.

 ## External References
 - https://eprint.iacr.org/2021/339